-Persons interested in reviewing any materials or documents comprising the FY 2021/2022 approved budget at any level are encouraged to contact the City of Green Cove Springs Finance Department at (904) 297-7500.
+Persons interested in reviewing any materials or documents comprising the FY 2022/2023 proposed budget at any level are encouraged to contact the City of Green Cove Springs Finance Department at (904) 297-7500.
 The Finance Department's location and mailing address is 321 Walnut Street, Green Cove Springs, FL 32043.